 The Zapcc compiler is the fastest compiler in this test, handily beating the nearest competitor by a factor of more than 1.6x.
 The PGI compiler is the slowest compiler in the test.
-According to the Portland Group website, they are working on an LLVM-based update to the PGI compiler, which may with the compile time.
+According to the Portland Group website, they are working on an LLVM-based update to the PGI compiler, which may improve the compile time.

 Different compilers produce executables with differing levels of performance even when given the same OpenMP standard-based source code to compile.
 The compile speed can also vary from compiler to compiler.
 We see a difference of